Computer Skills - Files and Folders (Page 3 of 4)

-Naming Files and Folders
+Naming Files & Folders

 File Names

-In older operating systems there there used to be many restrictions when naming files.
+In older operating systems there used to be many restrictions when naming files.
 More recent Windows operating systems allow flexibility in choosing a name for a file.

 A file name can contain up to 255 characters, including spaces.
 It's a good idea to avoid punctuation symbols.
 The following symbols cannot be used in file names: